-After a busy summer of planning for the arrival of our students, I am excited to officially begin the 2020-2021 school year.
-I am eager to welcome our students both in person and online to this uncommon year, knowing they will bring the necessary energy and flexibility to succeed like only junior high students can!
-I have attached some back-to-school information you might find helpful.
+After a busy summer of planning for the arrival of our students, we are excited to officially begin the 2021-2022 school year.
+I am eager to welcome our students in person on our first day of school, Wednesday, August 18, 2021.
+Below you will find back-to-school information including our covid-related practices and procedures.
 I look forward to seeing everyone very soon!

 How to Access Student Schedules

 There are a lot of factors that go into creating schedules for our students.
-These multiple considerations mean that schedules will not be changed.
-Schedules can only be viewed electronically from home through our student management software (PowerSchool) beginning at 11:00 a.m. tomorrow (Friday, August 14th).
-Some families may have a Powerschool account (especially those who have had older children go through our district) and some may not.
+These multiple considerations mean that schedules will not be changed (the exception would be if we have to switch from a traditional schedule to a homeroom concept).
+Schedules can be viewed electronically from home through our student management software (PowerSchool) beginning at 9:00 a.m.
+August 11th.
+Some families may have a Powerschool account and some may not.
 The steps to access your Powerschool account, or set up a brand new one, are as follows:

 Daily Bell Schedule & Lunch

 The teachers will explain this daily bell schedule in greater detail to our students on the first day of school.
 Students will find out which lunch period they are on the first day of school.